leloup2022/Documentation/contents/community.md

 - **Keyword Research** — Use Google and Youtube auto-complete functions to find keywords.

 - **Develop Content Ideas** — Three main categories of content:
   1. *Motivational content - 5 keywords x 10 ideas = 50 peaces of content.*
   2. *Educational content - 5 keywords x 10 ideas = 50 peaces of content.*
   3. *Actionable content - 5 keywords x 10 ideas = 50 peaces of content.*

       3 categories of content X 5 keywords X 10 ideas each = 150 content/month

 - **Create amazing content** — Start content production:
 Anything that adds value to the viewer/reader.

   Make sure your 3 things are right:
   1. Titles
   2. Keywords
   3. Links

 - **Content Marketing** — Start promoting the content:
   1. Organic -— All our social network channels.
   2. Paid — Facebook and LinkedIn ads.

-Content Strategy Map:
+## Content Strategy Map:
-Visit this link to see the Content Strategy Map
+Visit this link to see the Content Strategy Map:

 Re-Use the Content (Micro-content):

 Break the Youtube videos into chunks/sections.